mastodon/documentation/Contributing-to-Mastodon/Translating.md

 ## Updating the translation

-Keep an eye on the original English files in `app/assets/javascripts/components/locales` and `config/locales`.
+Keep an eye on the original English files in `app/javascript/mastodon/locales` and `config/locales`.
 When they are updated, pass on the changes to your language files.
 For new strings, add the new lines to the same position and translate them.
 Once you’re finished with the updates, you can submit a new pull request.

 ## Appendix A. Plural handling

 Different languages use different plural forms to be taken care of by Mastodon.

-For JavaScipt (`.jsx`) translations, this is done in [react-intl](https://github.com/yahoo/react-intl), by doing:
+For JavaScipt (`.js`) translations, this is done in [react-intl](https://github.com/yahoo/react-intl), by doing:

 ```
 Here {appleCount, plural, one {is an apple} other {are {appleCount} apples}}.